fozerro/SpringCompositeHealth/README.md

 > {"status":"UP","details":**{"myHelloWorldController":{"status":_"UP"_,"details":{"Service 1":{"status":_"DOWN"_,"details":{"Detail1":"Hello"}},"Service 2":{"status":_"UP"_,"details":{"Detail2":"World"}}}}**,"diskSpace":{"status":"UP","details":{"total":499963170816,"free":423310401536,"threshold":10485760}}}}

 You can see that the application is UP, and the 'myHelloWorldController' is also up even though "Service 1" is down.
 Accessing the _'/helo'_ url will randomly set the services to up or down.

+## Seeing the sub-component statuses
+By default Spring Actuators will only show you the overall status

+> {"status":"UP"}

+In order to get the sub-components (as shown above) you must add the following entry to your _application.properties_ file

+> management.endpoint.health.show-details=always